mhadam/snowplow.wiki-fork/setup-guide/2a-setup-a-tracker/scala-tracker/Scala-tracker-setup.md

 dependencies {
     ...
     // Snowplow Scala Tracker
-    compile 'com.snowplowanalytics:snowplow-scala-tracker_2.10:0.3.0'
+    compile 'com.snowplowanalytics:snowplow-scala-tracker_2.12:0.3.0'
 }
 ```

-Notice a `_2.10` postfix in artifactId.
+Notice a `_2.12` postfix in artifactId.
 This is used for Scala libraries and denote Scala version which artifact (in our case `snowplow-scala-tracker`) is compiled against.
-It also means that this library will bring a `org.scala-lang:scala-library_2.10.x` as transitive dependency and if you're using any other Scala dependency you should keep these postfixes in accordance (`snowplow-scala-tracker` is also compiled against Scala 2.11).
+It also means that this library will bring a `org.scala-lang:scala-library_2.12.x` as transitive dependency and if you're using any other Scala dependency you should keep these postfixes in accordance (`snowplow-scala-tracker` is also compiled against Scala 2.10 and 2.11).

 <a name="maven" />